 - We create long-term partnerships with community groups, including Woking MIND, the Halow Group, the Freewheeler's Theatre and faith groups such as the Shah Jahan Mosque and Surrey's Ahmadiyya community.

 - We support the work of colleagues within Surrey County Council's Cultural Services to develop heritage interpretation in new ways,for example through the visual arts, music and drama.

 - We encourage and support local communities in developing sustainable projects and partnerships to explore, celebrate and preserve their heritage.

-- We encourage visits by mental health, learning disability and dementia support groups to explore our collections for their own projects and provide resource packs for these groups to use in care homes, drop-in centres etc.
+- We encourage visits by mental health, learning disability and dementia support groups to explore our collections for their own projects and provide resource packs for these groups to use in care homes, or drop-in centres.